oyousaf/cinebay/README.md

 ## 🔜 Coming Soon

-- 🎯 **Dev's Pick**: A dynamic, curated stream of developer favorites
 - 🔍 Search and filter by genre, decade, or theme
 - 📁 Watchlists and persistent user state
 - 💅 Polish: gradients, background effects, and accessibility refinements